YounesBB/Storage_Rental/gr2232/docs/release2/readme.md

     - Using Checkstyle to have a consistent styling

-Click [here](./workhabits.md) to read about workhabits and teamwork.
+Click [here](./workhabits.md) to read about workhabits and teamwork, and reason for late submission.

 Click [here](../../config/jsonSchema/unit.schema.json) to see the JSON schema, that is a documentation for the JSON-data files.